macros4outlook/quotefixmacro/README.md

 1. by executing `StoreDefaultConfiguration()`
 2. by writing a routing executing command similar to the following: `Call SaveSetting(APPNAME, REG_GROUP_CONFIG, "CONVERT_TO_PLAIN", "true")`
 3. by manually creating entries in this registry hive: `HKEY_CURRENT_USER\Software\VB and VBA Program Settings\QuoteFixMacro`

+## FAQ

+Q: What if the whole mail text disappers?
+A: The reply setting in Outlook is not configured as required.
+Double check that the original text should be prefixed with `> `.

 ## Acknowledgements